bptlab/ark_automate/README.md

 - nodemon (`npm install nodemon -g`)
 - yarn (`npm install yarn`)

-Then install all the yarn dependencies by running `yarn install` two times:
+Then install all the yarn dependencies by running `yarn install` twice:
 1. in the root directory
 2. in the client folder